shijiew555/ReconRaptor/README.md

 A CLI tool that sniffs out suspicious reconnaissance activity in AWS CloudTrail logs.

 ## Environment Setup
 Currently supports MacOS and Linux on X86 machine.
-We use Miniconda3 for environment setup.
+We will use Miniconda3 for environment setup.

 Install Miniconda3:
 ```bash